viraatdas/Twitter-Copy-Followers/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This is a way to copy Twitter followers from one account to another.
 Since there is a usage restriction of how many followers the Twitter API can follow in a day, people who you follow AND that follow you are prioritized when following.
-More about it it the `Note` section.
+More about it it the [Usage](#usage) section.

 ### Built With